-For USB and Ethernet, the connections are placed on the side of the printer together with the power inlet.
+For Ethernet and USB, the connections are placed on the side of the printer together with the power inlet.
 The ethernet input is a regular RJ45 connector, and the USB input is a regular USB type B connector.
-The WLAN is transmitting/receiving via a small antenna placed close to the operator panel.
+The WLAN is transmitting/receiving via a small antenna placed close to the operating panel.

-If you connect to the computer with cable, there is no need to select between USB or Ethernet.
+If you connect to the computer with cable, there is no need to select between Ethernet or USB.
 The printer will connect to the input who receives data first.
 Meaning, if data comes on the ethernet, the USB will not be operative before the ethernet have finished the transmission.

-For instruction on how to install the printer on your computer, see chapter 3 'SETTING UP THE COM-PUTER' on page 31.
+For instruction on how to install the printer on your computer, see chapter 3 'SETTING UP THE COM-PUTER' on page 33.